garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week05/Evolutionary computation.md

 - computational problem-solving technique inspired by the process of natural [[evolution]].
-It's a subfield of [[Artificial Intelligence]] that uses algorithms derived from biological [[evolution]] to solve complex optimization & search problems
+It's a subfield of [[Artificial Intelligence (AI)]] that uses algorithms derived from biological [[evolution]] to solve complex optimization & search problems